Alex-Costea/Wiles/specifications.md

 - `\` can be used to continue a line after a newline (including string literals and comments)
 - Types are not reserved keywords and can be used as variable names
 - Top level expressions must be of type `nothing`
-- `nothing` type is invalid in comparisons
+- `nothing` type is invalid in equality/comparisons
 - Garbage collection
 - Trailing commas are valid but not necessary